rsdoiel/bash-curl-and-jq-presentation/presentation.md

 ## Our plan for Established Faculty

-Insentivising ORCID adoption through help faculty/researchers port their publications lists to ORCID.
+Incentivising ORCID adoption by helping faculty/researchers port their publications lists to ORCID.

 ## Prototyping and Exploration phase